paras9o9/Lead-Scoring/README.md

 # 🧠 Lead Conversion Scoring Tool

 A machine learning-powered web tool to predict whether a marketing lead is likely to convert or not.
-This project demonstrates the end-to-end process of solving a real-world business problem — from data cleaning to model deployment — in under 5 hours.
+This project demonstrates the end-to-end process of solving a real-world business problem — from data cleaning to model deployment.

 ---